UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_dardel.md

 ### 8. Delete the SSH key pair

-When you are done with transfering files you should delete your SSH keys you created in the previous steps in this guide.
+When you are done with transferring files you should delete your SSH keys you created in the previous steps in this guide.
 The SSH keys created where created without a password to protect them (required to run darsync as a unattended job), and it's best to delete them.

 ```bash
 rm ~/.ssh/id_ed25519-pdc*